 Q: Can "state" be used in informal contexts?

 A: Yes, although it's more common in formal settings.
-In informal contexts, "say," "tell," or "mention" might be more appropriate, but "state" can still be used when you want to emphasize clarity and directness.
+In informal contexts, "say," "tell," or "mention" might be more appropriate, but "state" can still be used when you want to stress clarity and directness.

 Q: What are some synonyms for "state"?